ysskrishna/pypi-package-stats/README.md

 * Generate download statistics for reports or dashboards
 * Automate analytics workflows using JSON output

----

 ## Contributing

 Contributions are welcome!
 Please feel free to submit a Pull Request.

 For development setup and guidelines, see [CONTRIBUTING.md](https://github.com/ysskrishna/pypi-package-stats/blob/main/CONTRIBUTING.md).

-## Issues

-If you encounter any issues or have feature requests, please open an issue on [GitHub](https://github.com/ysskrishna/pypi-package-stats/issues).

-## Changelog

-See [CHANGELOG.md](https://github.com/ysskrishna/pypi-package-stats/blob/main/CHANGELOG.md) for a detailed list of changes and version history.

-## Releases

-For information on the release process and how to create new releases, see [RELEASE.md](https://github.com/ysskrishna/pypi-package-stats/blob/main/RELEASE.md).

 ## License